emersonrp/bindcontrol/README.md

     * Optional /say feedback with per-inspiration custom colors
 * Mastermind / Pet Binds
     * Select pets by power level: all, minions, lieutenants, and boss
-    * Orders for aggressive / defensive / passive stances; attack, follow, go to, and stay
+    * Orders for aggressive / defensive / passive stances; attack, follow, go to, and stay, for all or selected pets
     * Pets can give feedback on each order;  chattiness can be toggled via keybind
-    * "Bodyguard mode" shortcuts -- you can define which pets should be treated as bodyguards, and turn Bodyguard Mode on for them with a single keypress
+    * "Bodyguard mode" shortcut -- you can define which pets should be treated as bodyguards, and turn Bodyguard Mode on for them with a single keypress
     * By-name pet selection
     * Next-pet / previous-pet binds